chromaxyz/reflex/docs/IMPLEMENTERS.md

   - Reflex does not support `payable` modifiers and native token transfers due to reentrancy concerns.
   - The `Dispatcher` and the internal `Endpoint` contracts are not upgradable.
   - The diamond storage struct defined in `ReflexState` is append-only extendable but implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.
   - Native ETH is not supported, instead users are required to wrap their ETH into WETH.
-This is to prevent an entire class of possible re-entrancy bugs.
+This is to prevent an entire class of possible reentrancy bugs.
   - Implementers **MUST NOT** implement a `selfdestruct` inside of `Modules` as this causes disastrous unexpected behaviour.
   - The registration of `Modules` **MUST BE** permissioned, malicious `Modules` can impact the behaviour of the entire application.
   - `Modules` **MUST NOT** define any storage variables or re-use diamond storage slots.
 In the rare case this is necessary one should use unstructured storage.